 This page sets out the admission arrangements for Someries Infant School.

-Someries Infant School is a Foundation School and the Governing Board is responsible for admissions to the school.
+Someries Infant School and Early Childhood Education Centre is a Foundation School and the Governing Board is responsible for admissions to the school.

 The school will comply with all relevant provisions of the Department for Education’s School Admissions Code of Practice 2014 (‘the Admissions Code’), the School Admission Appeals Code of Practice 2012 (‘the Appeals Code’) and the law on admissions.
 The school will consult on its admission arrangements as may be required and/ or necessary.

-This page sets out the admission arrangements for Someries Infant School for the academic year 2021/ 2022 and for subsequent years.
+This page sets out the admission arrangements for Someries Infant School and Early Childhood Education Centre for the academic year 2023-2024 and for subsequent years.

 |1.||A ‘looked after child’ or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order [see note 1], including those who appear to Someries Infant School to have been in state care [see note 2] outside of England and ceased to be in care as a result of being adopted.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (section 22(1) of the Children Act 1989).|